breskyy/breskyy/README.md

 - 🛒 In parallel, I am slowly developing my smaller projects aimed at making the everyday work of me and my loved ones easier (one of them is intended to automate part of the work with products for e-commerce employees - the working name is "Simple assortment management in e-commerce").
 I do it out of my own curiosity and desire to optimize work in this position in a small company in my city.
 - 🚧 Currently rebuilding my portfolio website to better showcase my work.
-- 💻 Worked on a web project for a friend, built entirely with HTML, CSS, and JavaScript.
+- 💻 Worked on a site for my friend, built entirely with HTML, CSS, and JavaScript.
 - 📦 Planning to upload more projects soon, both front-end and back-end, using various technologies.

 ## 🌱 Currently Exploring

-- 💻 Vue.js and React.js for dynamic front-end experiences.
+- 💻 React.js, Vue.js and also TypeScript for dynamic front-end experiences.
 - 🛠️ Git to enhance collaboration and version control in my projects.
 - 🔄 Continuing to work on front-end/full-stack development skills, balancing between front-end and back-end.